16

 Day16

 After a remarkable experience on the Island Peak Climb, assisted by the Nepal Spirit Adventure, we will coordinate your transfer to the International terminal in alignment with your flight schedule to ensure a smooth transition for your departure to your home country or to your next destination.
+If you're going to stay longer, you can share the experience information with our travel Manager about an extra night stay in Kathmandu, a visit to Chitwan wildlife safari, travel to Pokhara, trek to Annapurna, a visit to Bhutan/Tibet.

 Still Confuse?